-Future Water Demands Methodology used to project future water flow is based on historical trend in both customer base and water production rates.
+Future Water Demands.
+Water demand projections for Winter Park's water service area were performed in the Winter Park Bond Issue Engineering Report (2004).
+Methodology used to project future water flow is based on historical trend in both customer base and water production rates.
 Water demands were development using a per capita demand of 163 gallons per day.
 For projection of peak conditions, a maximum day demand to average day demand ratio of 1.8 was applied.